dmenezesgabriel/docker-localstack-hello/docs/aws-structure.md

 ## Region

 Regions are geographical areas divided by AWS to host their services.
 Each region is a separate geographic area.
 Each region has multiple, isolated locations known as Availability Zones.
 Each region is completely independent.
 Each Availability Zone is isolated, but the Availability Zones in a region are connected through low-latency links.
 Each Availability Zone is designed as an independent failure zone.

-This means that Availability Zones are physically separated within a typical metropolitan region and are located in lower-risk flood plains (specific flood zone categorization varies by Region).
-In addition to discrete uninterruptible power supply (UPS) and onsite backup generation facilities, they are each fed via different grids from independent utilities to further reduce single points of failure.
-Availability Zones are all redundantly connected to multiple tier-1 transit providers.
+A Region is a named set of AWS resources in the same geographic area.
+A Region comprises at least two Availability Zones.
+Regions would be the appropriate way to replicate data in a Disaster Recovery plan.

 - America/Sao_Paulo
 - America/New_York
 - Europe/London
 - Asia/Tokyo
 - ...

+Offers global storage and compute power implementation.

 ### Choosing a Region